FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/include-scripts.md

 ```html
 <ff-record-list unresolved></ff-record-list>
 ```
-Also add the following CSS rule on top of the page before the appearance of FACT-Finder Web Components:
+Also add the following CSS rule on top of the page before the appearance of FactFinder Web Components:

 ```html
 <head>